BorjaEst/gevopy/README.md

 initialization process and makes parsing easier.
 Parsing is a relevant step if you are planing to save your phenotypes into the connected database.

+### Limitations
+Collections containing collections can not be stored in properties.
+Property values can only be of primitive types or arrays in Neo4J Cypher queries.